JulianKemmerer/PipelineC/docs/pypeline_guide.md

 | `v2` | an equality comparator per state per unit, in priority chains | O(states × units) |
 | `onehot` | one bit per state; every control signal is a bit read | zero |

-`v2` exists for A/B comparison — it is what the tool used to emit, and it is measurably both bigger and slower. `onehot` can eliminate more decode but spends a flip-flop per state where v3 spends `log2(states)`. `auto` evaluates that trade with the active area model and prints both scores; the resolved choice is part of the schedule's identity, so switching it re-measures rather than
+`v2` exists for A/B comparison against `v3` — it is measurably both bigger and slower. `onehot` can eliminate more decode but spends a flip-flop per state where v3 spends `log2(states)`. `auto` evaluates that trade with the active area model and prints both scores; the resolved choice is part of the schedule's identity, so switching it re-measures rather than